noir-lang/noir/docs/docs/noir/concepts/traits.md

 }
 ```

+### Generic Implementations With Where Clauses

+Where clauses can be placed on struct implementations themselves to restrict generics.

+For example, while `impl<T> Foo`

 ### Generic Trait Implementations With Where Clauses

-Where clauses can also be placed on trait implementations themselves to restrict generics in a similar way.
+Where clauses can be placed on trait implementations themselves to restrict generics in a similar way.
 For example, while `impl<T> Foo for T` implements the trait `Foo` for every type, `impl<T> Foo for T where T: Bar`
 will implement `Foo` only for types that also implement `Bar`.
 This is often used for implementing generic types.
 For example, here is the implementation for array equality: